zahrag/barcodemetr/README.md

 # barcodemetr
 This repository contains code for analyzing DNA nucleotide barcode sequences.
 The DNA nucleotide sequences are organized by taxonomic ranks—phylum, class, order, family, subfamily, genus, and species.
-At each rank, the data is structured hierarchically: every taxonomic consists of subgroups, and each subgroup includes identical DNA barcode sequences.
+At each rank, the data is structured hierarchically: every taxonomic rank consists of subgroups, and each subgroup includes identical DNA barcode sequences.
 Figure 1 illustrates this hierarchical organization.

 ### DNA Barcode Sequence